What Is Sleep Apnea? Is Sleep Apnea Life-Threatening?

 Sleep apnea can occur without an individual realizing, since sleep apnea episodes happen during sleep.
-Because sleep apnea is sometimes difficult to detect, it is important to consult with an eos sleep apnea treatment specialist if you suffer from any daytime symptoms.
+Because sleep apnea is sometimes difficult to detect, it is important to consult with an eos sleep apnea treatment specialist to discover minimally-invasive sleep apnea treatment options if you suffer from any daytime symptoms.
 Sleep apnea can also be detected by a bed partner, who can hear excessive snoring or witness sleep apnea episodes.
 Those suffering from sleep apnea may experience:

 - Excessive daytime sleepiness